Skip to main content Scroll Top

 Quick summary:

-On November 21st, 2025, following Trump directives from an Executive Order titled Unleashing American Energy,” US Fish and Wildlife Services (USFWS) published four proposed rules to amend the Endangered Species Act (ESA), rolling back protections to federally threatened and endangered species.
+On November 21st, 2025, following Trump directives from an Executive Order titled Unleashing American Energy,” U.S. Fish and Wildlife Services (USFWS) published four proposed rules to amend its regulations implementing the Endangered Species Act (ESA).
+The new regulations would roll back protections for federally threatened and endangered species.

-The ESA was signed into law by former Republican president Richard Nixon in 1973 and is often credited with saving such emblematic species as the California Condor and the Bald Eagle.
-The new proposed rules constitute a revival of changes made during President Trump’s first term—changes that were accompanied by widely decried species protection rollbacks for the Northern Spotted Owl and the Gray Wolf.
-Both the changes and protection rollbacks were reversed under former President Joe Biden—although with the USFWS’s new proposed rules, these changes are once again rearing their ugly head.
+The ESA was signed into law by President Richard Nixon in 1973 and is often credited with saving such emblematic species as the California Condor and the Bald Eagle.
+The current proposed rules constitute a revival of changes made during President Trump’s first term, which were reversed under the Biden Administration.
+Now, however, these regressive regulation changes once again threaten our most vulnerable species.

-Image: The Persistent Trillium (Trillium persistens) Photo by Amanda Gladys
+Image: Persistent Trillium (Trillium persistens) Photo by Amanda Gladys

-Specifically, the proposed rules target the “blanket rule,” a measure that ensures species classified as threatened automatically receive protection.
-Without the blanket rule in place, agencies would have to create species-specific protection programs, and threatened species would not receive de facto protection until they are re-listed as endangered.
-With agencies chronically behind schedule and freshly underfunded, this would functionally mean that protective measures won’t be granted to federally listed species until they are already on the brink of extinction.
+Specifically, the proposed changes target the “blanket rule,” a measure that ensures species classified as threatened automatically receive protection when they are federally listed.
+Without the blanket rule in place, agencies would have to create species-specific protection programs at the time of listing for each new threatened species.
+With agencies freshly underfunded and facing reduced capacity, this added workload would likely delay protective measures for vulnerable species.

 Image: Northern Long-Eared Bat (Myotis septentrionalis) Photo by Merlin Tuttle